content-left-bg.png

 Machinery must be fit for purpose, in good working order, properly maintained and used in accordance with manufacturers' instructions and relevant codes of practice, and safe operating procedures (SOP).

-Pre-operational checks carried out and maintenance schedules conducted to ensure towing vehicles and trailers are compliant with all relevant legal and safety requirements found in the Safe Towing and loads and towing.
-This should include, but is not be limited to, couplings, tow bars, safe work platforms and suitable guardrails (or other edge protection).
+Pre-operational checks carried out and maintenance schedules conducted to ensure towing vehicles and trailers are compliant with all relevant legal and safety requirements found in the safe towing and loads and towing.
+This should include, but not be limited to, couplings, tow bars, safe work platforms and suitable guardrails (or other edge protection).

 A retirement schedule must be developed to replace plant and equipment by manufacturers' nominated expiry date or when significant wear causes a hazard.